cheuk209/tryme/README.md

 Run `pytest` to see see all tests pass.

+In a production environment, I would also try to set up some measure of code coverage, ensuring we have a good amount of tests covering our logic.

 ### Local Build and Run
 I could have created a Makefile and contain make commands to run locally.

 Ie `make run` to run the application, `make test` to initiate pytest straight away.
 This would be neat to implement but not too important, so I have skipped to prioritise on more important stuff.

+### API key storage
+In the application's core settings, I configured the application to load the API key from a local environment variable in the `.env` file.
+This approach enhances security by ensuring that the API key is not hardcoded directly in the codebase.
+Additionally, when deploying to an Azure Web App, the environment variable will be stored in Azure key vault, so that it can be safely injected during the deployment process.

 ### Container runtime
 I use Docker to containerise the application.
 This just ensures portability and compatibility to run on any cloud platform/servers.

+I then build and run it locally, to see that it works. `docker run -p 80:80 --env-file .env my-fastapi-app`

+### CICD Pipeline
+Now that I have a containerised application, I will use Github Actions to set up a CICD pipeline with automated tests, injection from Azure Secret Vault, and of course, build and deploy to Azure App Service.

+### KEY CONSIDERATION
+Now that I need to work with various Azure components, I must stress in a production environment, I would definitely use Infrastructure As Code tooling like Terraform to automate the creation of Azure resources.
+But after careful consideration and discussion with Arnaud, I think it would be best if I focus on code quality + deployment methods.
+Obviously, IaC is essential for long term scalability and maintainability in an actual production environment.

 Documentation: